School of Humanities and Social Science

 Associate Professor is a leading expert on Twentieth and Twenty-First Century French Literature, the principal English-speaking scholar on the immortalized French writer Boris Vian and is paving the way forward in the field he calls Fetishism Criticism, a discourse which recognizes that two opposing narratives can co-exist while actually refuting each other.

-Religion, radicalism and revolutionaries all fall under the critical gaze of theologian and writer Associate Professor Roland Boer.
+Religion, radicalism and revolutionaries all fall under the critical gaze of theologian and writer Professor Roland Boer.

 Drugs, violence and laziness – if you believe everything you hear in the media, young people have a lot to answer for.
 However, sociologist and Newcastle Youth Studies Group co-convenor, Dr Steven Threadgold, is ardent about uncovering the entire picture and contributing to a better understanding of the next generation.